intel/llvm/sycl/doc/GetStartedGuide.md

   * Windows: `Visual Studio` version 15.7 preview 4 or later -
     [Download](https://visualstudio.microsoft.com/downloads/)

-Alternatively you can use Docker image, that has everything you need
+Alternatively, you can use Docker image, that has everything you need
 pre-installed:

 ```
-docker run --name sycl_build -it --entrypoint=/bin/bash -v /local/workspace/dir/:/src ghcr.io/intel/llvm/ubuntu2004_base
+docker run --name sycl_build -it -v /local/workspace/dir/:/src ghcr.io/intel/llvm/ubuntu2004_base /bin/bash
 ```

 This command will start a terminal session, from which you can proceed with the